Plans Privacy Policy

 We use this information to help you get started with Plans, including pre-filling onboarding where available, grouping users into events, and shaping your experience in the service.

 Because Plans is part of the Bumble ecosystem, information may be used across Bumble and Plans to support these functions.
-For example, Plans may use Bumble profile information to help group users, and may share connection-related signals back to Bumble to enable features such as matches.
+For example, Plans may use Bumble profile information to help group users, and may share activity-related signals back to Bumble to enable features such as matches.

 Invitee / Non-User Contact Information